oskarengstrom/sage-ui/src/components/Typography/Typography.md

 `textTransform` string[]

-## Variants
+## Variants from theme

 You can define pre-built variants in theme.
-Start by making sure the `variants` object is available in the theme:
+Add a `typography.variants` object in theme, and create variants: (The `default` variant props are added on all Typography elements, but can be overridden by variants or component props.)

 ```
 const theme = {
-  text: {
+  typography: {
-    ...
     variants: {
       default: {
         fontSize: "1rem",